meshcloud/meshcloud-docs/docs/meshstack.aws.metering.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## Reserved Instances
+## Reserved Instances & Savings Plans

 meshStack uses the `amortized cost` from the AWS Cost Explorer to generate the tenant usage reports.
-If any of your meshCustomers pay upfront to purchase reserved instances, they would be charged twice when we use the amortized cost.
-To prevent this from happening, meshStack collects the information about reserved instances and adds a discount which is equal to the `amortized upfront cost` of the meshCustomer specific reserved instance.
+If any of your meshCustomers pay upfront to purchase reserved instances or savings plans, they would be charged twice when we use the amortized cost.
+To prevent this from happening, meshStack collects the information about reserved instances and adds a discount which is equal to the `amortized upfront cost` of the meshCustomer specific reserved instance or savings plan.

 ## Configuration Reference